 - Complex medical dermatology

 Specialty clinics allow exposure to challenging cases.
 Residents are encouraged to participate in and design laboratory investigation or clinical outcomes research that can be successfully completed during the three years of residency.

 Throughout clinical training, residents rotate through several sites.
-The Northwestern Medical Faculty Foundation (NMFF) clinics are currently the home base for residents and the site of most of the didactic conferences.
+The Northwestern Medical Group (NMG) clinics are currently the home base for residents and the site of most of the didactic conferences.
 Residents also rotate through the Ann & Robert H. Lurie Children's Hospital of Chicago and Jesse Brown VA Medical Center.

 First-year residents gain experience in general medical dermatology and surgery in the outpatient dermatology clinics.
 Residents also spend two months in dermatopathology, where more than 40,000 biopsies per year are reviewed with the faculty dermatopathologists.
 Each resident is also assigned to a dermatology continuity clinic that will continue throughout the three years of training.